FELONY DUI AND DUI WITH SERIOUS INJURIES

 The most common defenses are:

-As with every DUI, whether misdemeanor or felony, every case is investigated thoroughly, from the stop, or accident, through procedures used by the officers, validity of methods used, maintenance of equipment, proper use of and training on the equipment, and consultation with experts regarding breath, blood or urine samples, if taken.
+As with every DUI, whether misdemeanor or felony, every case is investigated thoroughly by us, from the stop, or the accident, including procedures used by the officers, validity of methods used, maintenance of equipment, proper use of and training on the equipment, and consultation with experts regarding breath, blood or urine samples, if any were taken.

-In most DUI cases, the police officers give either a breath test or take a blood test.
+In most DUI cases, the police officers request either a breath test or a blood test.
 It is possible to challenge these tests.
-The machines may not be properly calibrated or maintained, or have had repair issues, or a person could have some underlying medical condition or health issue that could affect breath or blood test results.
-It may be possible to get charges reduced or dropped depending on the case.
+The intoxilyzer machines may not be properly calibrated or maintained, or have had repair issues, or a person could have some underlying medical condition or health issue that could affect breath or blood test results.
+It may be possible to get charges reduced or dropped depending on what we can find.

 Driver License Revocation for a Felony DUI Conviction

 In addition to the penalties discussed above, a conviction for DUI with serious bodily injury will result in a minimum three year suspension or revocation of your Florida driver’s license.
 The law now states that such a suspension does not begin until after any period of incarceration, jail or prison is completed.

 If you have been arrested for felony DUI with Serious Bodily Injury after a car crash, contact an experienced Clearwater DUI attorney or St. Petersburg DUI defense attorney that handles felony DUI with Serious Bodily Injury (SBI).

-Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County, as well as Plant City, Dade City, New Port Richey, all of Hillsborough County, and the state of Florida.
+Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County and the state of Florida.